terraform-aws-modules/terraform-aws-rds-aurora/README.md

 ## Examples

 - [Autoscaling](examples/autoscaling): A PostgreSQL cluster with enhanced monitoring and autoscaling enabled
-- [Custom Instance Settings](examples/custom_instance_settings): A PostgreSQL cluster with multiple replics configured using custom settings
+- [Global Cluster](examples/global_cluster): A PostgreSQL global cluster with clusters provisioned in two different region
 - [MySQL](examples/mysql): A simple MySQL cluster
 - [PostgreSQL](examples/postgresql): A simple PostgreSQL cluster
 - [S3 Import](examples/s3_import): A MySQL cluster created from a Percona Xtrabackup stored in S3